-Course enrolment will be limited to 25 participants to maximize interaction with the course instructors and derive most benefit out of small group work.
+Course enrolment will be limited to 25 participants to maximise interaction with the course instructors and derive most benefit out of small group work.

-- Day 1: M&E in the context of Agenda 2030 and Data for Development
+- Day 1: M&E in the context of the 2030 Agenda and Data for Development

 - Day 2: Monitoring progress towards the SDGs